vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/planning/scheduled_dates.rst

 every move: manufacturing orders, deliveries, receptions, and so on.
 To do so, you need to configure lead time properly and coordinate scheduled dates.

-By using lead times, Odoo provides end dates, the **Commitment Date**, for each process.
+By using lead times, Leansoft provides end dates, the **Commitment Date**, for each process.
 On a sales order, for example, this is the date your customer will get the products he ordered.